 Audio-visual and video-conferencing systems which are installed in rooms with too many hard surfaces such as glass, hard concrete walls or timber floors will experience audio issues.
 Conferencing rooms are not usually that large, so sound will reverberate quite rapidly around the room bouncing of multiple surfaces.
 This reverberation will then be picked up by the microphone and transferred to people on the other end the call.

-Acoustic in Audio Visual room
+Acoustic in Audio Visual rooms

 What are the audio visual design considerations for conference rooms?